Comply with privacy laws

 Schools can use Apple features and services for education in compliance with those obligations under COPPA and FERPA in the United States, and other applicable data privacy laws in those jurisdictions in which Apple School Manager is available.

-Security and privacy are fundamental to the design of all Apple hardware, software, and services.
+Security and privacy are fundamental to the design of all Apple hardware, software and services.
 Apple takes an integrated approach to ensure that every aspect of the experience has security and privacy built in.
-This approach considers the privacy and security of all users, including those within an education setting such as teachers, faculty, staff, and students.
+This approach considers the privacy and security of all users, including those within an education setting such as teachers, staff and students.

 Apple School Manager